Bocyaa/Bocyaa/README.md

 # 👋 Welcome!
 I'm Bob

-### 📚 About Me
+### 🥸 About Me
-I'm currently pursuing my Bachelor's degree in **Wirtschaftsinformatik (Business Informatics)** at a renowned university in Nürnberg, Germany 🇩🇪.
-My studies combine **Economics, Business, Software Development, and Computer Science**, enabling me to deeply understand how businesses can leverage technology to solve challenges and create innovative opportunities.
+Everyday I'm being the detective in a crime movie where I’m also the murderer.

 ## 💻 Tech Stack:
 **Programming Languages:** <br/>